The Monomyth as Creative-Problem-Solving (or, CPS)

 This is also why, the first draft of a feature film screenplay is rarely the one that is produced… A lot of (creative) elaboration and honing has to take place first…

-PS – Of course, there’s also what I would suggest is, the biological metaphor of the monomyth:
+There is, also, what I would suggest is, the Biological metaphor of the monomyth:

-Since, arguably, all Creativity in the universe works the same way – thanks to Evolution, i.e. Combine two old things (e.g. in Culture, combine two `old’ ideas – or in Biology, combine: say, the DNA in a sperm, and an ovum.)
+Since, arguably, all Creativity in the universe works the same way – thanks to Evolution, i.e. Combine two old things to get a new thing (e.g. in Culture, combine two `old’ ideas – or in Biology, combine: say, 50% of two donors’ DNA, using: a sperm, and an ovum.)

 - The Call to Adventure – The various courtship rituals… (including, falling in love…)